recnepstruk/student-resources-web/speaking-in-code.md

 }

 // 1. define a collection named `library`
-// 2. (several ways to says this):
+// 2. (two ways to says this):
-//      - the schema for the collection is: title, author, and year
+//      i.  the schema for the collection is: title, author, and year
-//      - the properties of the items in this collection are: title, author, and year
+//      ii. the properties of the items in this collection are: title, author, and year
 // 3.
 The first item in the collection has a
 //      - name property String value of 'Hamlet'
 //      - author property String value of 'Shakespeare'